makerdao/lockstake/lockstake-overview.md

 * A single user address can open multiple positions (each denoted as `urn`).
 * Each `urn` relates to zero or one chosen delegate contract, zero or one chosen farm, and one vault.
 * MKR cannot be moved outside of an `urn` or between `urn`s without paying the exit fee.
-* At any time the user's entire locked MKR amount is either staked or not, and is either delegated or not.
+* At any time the `urn`'s entire locked MKR amount is either staked or not, and is either delegated or not.
+* Staking rewards are not part of the collateral, and are still claimable after freeing from the engine, changing a farm or being liquidated.
 * The entire locked MKR amount is also credited as collateral for the user.
 However, the user itself decides if and how much NST to borrow, and should be aware of liquidation risk.
 * A user can delegate control of an `urn` that it controls to another EOA/contract.
 This is helpful for supporting manager-type contracts that can be built on top of the engine.
 * Once a vault goes into liquidation, it's MKR is undelegated and unstaked.
 It and can only be re-delegated or re-staked once there are no more auctions for it.